John Carlos

-John Wesley Carlos (born June 5, 1945) is an American former track and field athlete and professional American football player.
+John Wesley Carlos (born June 5, 1945) is an American former track and field athlete and professional football player.
 He was the bronze-medal winner in the 200 meters at the 1968 Summer Olympics, where he displayed the Black Power salute on the podium with Tommie Smith.
 He went on to tie the world record in the 100-yard dash and beat the 200 meters world record (although the latter achievement was never certified).
 After his track career, he enjoyed a brief stint in the Canadian Football League but retired due to injury.

 He became involved with the United States Olympic Committee and helped to organize the 1984 Summer Olympics.
 Following this, he became a track coach at Palm Springs High School.
 He was inducted into the USA Track & Field Hall of Fame in 2003.

 He is the author, with sportswriter Dave Zirin, of The John Carlos Story: The Sports Moment That Changed the World, published in 2011 by Haymarket Books.

 Early life and education

-Born in The Bronx, Carlos was raised in Harlem, New York.
-His mother, Vioris (née Lawrence, 1919–2016), was born in Jamaica West Indies to Black Cuban parents and grew up in Santiago, Cuba.
-His father, Earl V. Carlos, Sr. (1895–1969), - and 200-meter dash and as a member of the 4×400-meter relay helped lead ETSU to the 1967 Lone Star Conference Championship.
+Born in The Bronx, Carlos was raised in the Harlem neighborhood of New York City.
+His mother, Violis (née Lawrence, 1919–2016), was born in Jamaica to Black Cuban parents and grew up in Santiago, Cuba.
+His father, Earl V. Carlos Sr. (1895–1969), was from South Carolina.
+Carlos participated in a 200-meter dash and as a member of the 4×400-meter relay helped lead ETSU to the 1967 Lone Star Conference Championship.
 After his first year, Carlos enrolled at San Jose State University where he was trained by future National Track & Field Hall of Fame coach Lloyd (Bud) Winter.

 Carlos was awarded an honorary doctorate from California State University in 2008.
 In 2012, he was awarded honorary doctorates from his alma maters Texas A&M University-Commerce (formerly East Texas State University) and San Jose State University.